Below are some terms you may come across as you learn more about organics.

 Organic Trade Association (OTA)—The Organic Trade Association is a membership-based business association that focuses on the organic business community in North America.
 The OTA’s mission is to promote and protect the growth of organic trade to benefit the environment, farmers, the public, and the economy.
 The OTA is a member of IFOAM.

-Paraben-Free—Used to describe products that do not have parabens, which are chemical preservatives added to personal-care products for extending shelf life, and widely used in tens of thousand of types of cosmetic products today.
-They are suspected of presenting risks to the reproductive system.
+Paraben-Free—Used to describe products that do not have parabens.
+Parabens are chemical preservatives added to personal-care products for extending shelf life; they are widely used in tens of thousand of types of cosmetic products today.
+Parabens are suspected of presenting risks to the reproductive system.
 The four main parabens in use are methyl, ethyl, propyl, and butylparabens.

 Persistent Toxic Chemicals—Detrimental materials that remain active for a long time after their application and can be found in the environment years, and even decades, after they were used.